Social, Emotional, and Academic4 MINUTE READ

 It's never too early to get kids involved in helping others.
 Maybe it’s helping to shovel the snow from a neighbor’s driveway, or bringing an elderly neighbor some of the cookies that you baked together.
 Acts of generosity, especially during the holidays, can help a small child begin to understand the importance of sharing.

 The holiday season means something different to everyone.
 If you have a child, it’s a chance to create a positive experience that they'll look forward to every year.
-Maintaining a routine, including your child in some holiday preparation, and taking time to enjoy each other’s company and relax can help your little one experience the joy of the season.
+Maintaining a routine, including your child in some holiday preparation, and taking time to enjoy each other’s company and relax can help your child feel the joy of the season.